openeuler-mirror/stratovirt/docs/config_guidebook.md

 Note: Only one camera can be configured.

+Please see the [4.
+Build with features](docs/build_guide.md) if you want to enable usb-camera.

 #### 2.13.5 USB Storage
 USB storage device that base on classic bulk-only transport protocol.
 It should be attached to USB controller.